Zqs0527/CPlusPlus/CppEssential/Notes.md

 int y = x;

-int * ip; // this is an integer pointer to an integer value ip = &x; // ampersand operator here is called refrence operator.
-The address of operator y = *ip; // this statements copies the value pointed to by ip into y. this asterisk is called pointer dereference operator
+int * ip; // this is an integer pointer to an integer value ip = &x; // ampersand operator here is called reference operator.
+The address of operator y = *ip; // this statements copies the value pointed to by `ip` into y. this asterisk is called pointer dereference operator
 ```

 ### References